AVAILABLE 24/7 | FREE CONSULTATION

 At Lustberg Law Offices LLC, we understand how overwhelming this situation can be.
 Attorney Adam M. Lustberg and our dedicated team of New Jersey drug crimes lawyers are here to provide you with the support and guidance you need during this challenging time.
-We can thoroughly assess your case and work diligently to explore all possible defenses, aiming to minimize the impact on your life.
+We can thoroughly assess your case, including sensitive matters like juvenile drug possession, and work diligently to explore all possible defenses, aiming to minimize the impact on your life.
 Call us today at (201) 880-5311 to schedule a confidential consultation.

 First, Second, Third, and Fourth Degree Drug Charges